-Liverpool poet Roger McGough, singer Mike McCartney (McGear) and writer/actor John Gorman had made their debut on ABC's late night magazine show Gazette back in 1964 and subsequently made themselves useful to Light Entertainment producers with their cheeky, witty, literature take on modern culture, and after several pop hits they were finally offered their own series.
+Liverpool poet Roger McGough, singer Mike McCartney (McGear) and writer/actor John Gorman had made their TV debut on ABC's late night magazine show Gazette in 1964, subsequently making themselves useful to Light Entertainment producers with their cheeky, witty, literate take on modern culture, and after several pop hits they were finally offered their own series.

 Described by the Radio Times as "a zany zig-